StevenBlack/vocab/million-dollar-words.md

 ### trompe l'oeil
 A painting intended to create an illusion.
 For example, a very realistic mural on the outside of a windowless building that gives the impression that windows exist.
-From the French for "deceiving the eye," it's pronounced TROMP LOY.
+From the French for "deceiving the eye,.

 ### trope